 Is there a die cut sticker making machine?

-Absolutely!
-Making stickers is super easy with both kinds of die cutting machines.
-You can either use regular cardstock with adhesives sheets applied to the back, purchase adhesive-backed cardstock and use that as your material.
 If you want something a bit thinner, just head down to Jo-Ann Fabric and pick up some sticker sheet.
 They’re extremely easy to cut and it shouldn’t matter whether you have a Cricut, Silhouette, or a manual Sizzix.

 What can I use a die cutting machine for?

-What all die cutting machines have in common is they’re highly capable of cutting paper.
-Others, depending on their specifications, cut through vinyl, fabrics, metals, magnetic adhesives, and felt.
 If you let your imagination wander a bit, you’ll soon realize just how useful for crafting this can be.
 You can make your own pop-up cards, boxes, wedding invitations, scrapbooks, vinyl stickers, envelopes, or even book designs.

 Silhouette or Cricut, which do you prefer?